 A mighty big thank you goes to all who contributed during the recent Dignity/Seattle Christmas Party towards the purchase of 19 wool blankets for TC5.
 On Thursday, December 12, 2019, Alan of Dignity/Seattle met with Kyle Monzingo who is the Site Coordinator for the Tiny Cabins Safe Harbor Interbay Village on 15th Ave W. adjacent to the Magnolia Bridge.
 Kyle commented on their need for blankets and mentioned that spare blankets will be made available to residents in other Tiny Cabin Villages in the Seattle area.

-Great food, wonderful friends, and Delia and Annah's beautifully decorated home and generous hospitality made for a memorable Christmas Party on Saturday, December 9th.
-No one left hungry as plenty of delicious ham, crockpot chicken, salads, potatoes, homemade bread, and much more led to a grand finale of Tish's (always from scratch) layered chocolate cake.
+Great food, wonderful friends, and Delia and Annah's beautifully decorated home and generous hospitality made for a memorable Christmas Party on Sunday, December 1st.
+No one left hungry as there was plenty of delicious ham, salads, and pies.
 A big thank you goes out to those contributing to this year's collection for the purchase of wool blankets for Tent City 5 at Interbay.

 |Dignity/Seattle Contributes to the Annual Backpack Drive for Mary's Place

 On Saturday, August 17, five Dignity/Seattle members joined other volunteers from several parishes in packing 400 backpacks with school supplies.
 Towards this endeavor Dignity/Seattle contributed eighty 16GB USB flash drives that were included in the backpacks specifically going to teenagers.
 All backpacks were distributed the following Saturday during a ceremony at Mary's Place.